heffergm/chef-tilestache/README.md

 * default: false

 #### filehandle_limit
-Ulimit setting for open files permitted to the user configured to run abacus (default: 10240)
+Ulimit setting for open files permitted to the user configured to run tilestache (default: 10240)

 #### install_path
-Location to clone the abacus git repository to
+Location to clone the tilestache git repository to
-* default: /opt/abacus
+* default: /opt/tilestache

 #### repository
-Location of the abacus git repository
+Location of the tilestache git repository
-* default: git//github.rackspace.com/common/abacus.git
+* default: git//github.rackspace.com/common/tilestache.git

 #### user
-User to run abacus as
+User to run tilestache as
-* default: abacus
+* default: tilestache

 #### user_shell
-Shell for your abacus user
+Shell for your tilestache user
 * default: /bin/false

 #### user_keygen
-Whether to generate ssh keys for your abacus user
+Whether to generate ssh keys for your tilestache user
 * default: false

 #### group
-Group to run abacus as
+Group to run tilestache as
-* default: abacus
+* default: tilestache

-### abacus.gunicorn
+### tilestache.gunicorn

 #### version
 Version of gunicorn to install